 Antibody Labeling and Confocal Imaging of Organoids

-Demonstrator:
+Demonstrator: Marina Cunquero

 Fix the retinal organoids with 4% paraformaldehyde at room temperature for 45 minutes [1].
 After fixing, add antigen-retrieval solution over the organoids [2] and incubate the dish at 60 degrees Celsius with mild shaking at 30 revolutions per minute for 1 hour [3].